core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.

+* Additionally, if the Recipient Context was generated for the first time upon receiving this request and the message does not verify successfully, the server MAY discard the Recipient Context.
+Such a configuration, which is specified by the application, would prevent attackers from overloading the server's storage and creating processing overhead on the server.

 ## Protecting the Response ## {#ssec-protect-response}

 A server that has received a secure group request may reply with a secure response, which is protected as described in Section 8.3 of {{I-D.ietf-core-object-security}}, with the following modifications.